gadgetchnnel/lovelace-header-cards/README.md

 * Add the file as a resource

 ### With HACS
-Add this as a custom repository in HACs, search for "Header Cards" in the store and follow the instructions.
+Search for "Header Cards" in the Frontend section of HACS and follow the instructions.

 ## Config Options